briaguya/sys-script/README.md

+# sys-script

+sysmodule that runs janet scripts

-# sysmodule
+# Building
+if you get to the point of vscode in https://switch.homebrew.guide/ it should work
+todo: explain more

+## Installing
+* After building, copy `sys-script.nsp` to `sdmc:/atmosphere/contents/4200736372697074/exefs.nsp`
-This template is for a sysmodule where the output .nsp is used by Atmosphère at: `sdmc:/atmosphere/contents/<titleid>/exefs.nsp`.
-To load the sysmodule at boot, the following file should exist: `sdmc:/atmosphere/contents/<titleid>/flags/boot2.flag`.
+* To load the sysmodule at boot, the following file should exist: `sdmc:/atmosphere/contents/4200736372697074/flags/boot2.flag`.

-Where titleid is whatever you specify.
-Update the `$(TARGET).json` file with the titleid and any other changes.
+* Copy `playback-tas.janet` to `sdmc:/janet-scripts/playback-tas.janet`
+* Copy `tasfile.txt` to `sdmc:/scripts/tasfile.txt`

+## Running
+* Attach a usb keyboard to your switch
+* Pressing `F1` will run `playback-tas.janet` which will read `tasfile.txt` and playback inputs